Medically Reviewed: Dr. Zohaib Haque

 If SSRIs or other medications haven’t eased your depression symptoms, Atlanta Psychiatric Institute may have the solutions that are right for you.

-Our depression treatment center in Atlanta, Georgia, offers a dynamic array of innovative outpatient services, including individual psychotherapy, group sessions, transcranial magnetic stimulation (TMS) therapy, nutritional education, and ketamine therapy.
+Our depression treatment center in Atlanta, Georgia, offers a dynamic array of innovative outpatient services, including individual psychotherapy, group sessions, transcranial magnetic stimulation (TMS) therapy, nutritional education, and Spravato ketamine therapy.
 We also offer genetic testing to identify which antidepressants are most likely to benefit you, and which ones you would be best advised to avoid.

 At Atlanta Psychiatric Institute, we understand how untreated depression can negatively affect virtually every part of your life, and we are committed to providing the focused care that can help you achieve a much healthier and more hopeful future.